felipecosta332/Paint/README.md

 # Commands and Parameters

 The full list of the program commands, what they do, what parameters they take and a few examples are as follow:
 - circle: Draws a circle in the image.
-The center coordinates and the radius are parameters.
+It takes the center coordinates and the radius as parameters.
     - example: "circle 150 100 10" (draws a circle with radius 10 and center at abscissa 150 and ordinate 100)
 - clear: Paints the entire image with the selected color.
-Takes no parameters.
+It takes no parameters.
     - example: "clear"
 - color: Sets the selected color for further painting commands.
-Takes the color components red, green and blue as parameters.
+It takes the color components red, green and blue as parameters.
     - example: "color 255 255 255" (sets the color to white)
 - disk: Draws a disk in the image.
-The center coordinates and the radius are parameters.
+It takes the center coordinates and the radius as parameters.
     - example: "disk 150 100 10" (draws a disk with radius 10 and center at abscissa 150 and ordinate 100)
 - ellipse: Draws an ellipse in the image.
+It takes the axis orientation, the center coordinates, the bigger semi-axis and the smaller semi-axis as parameters.
+    - example: "" ()
 - end:
 - fill:
 - function: